piotrekwitkowski/fast-secure-ecommerce-demo/README.md

 * Issue with redeploys (custom ressources)
 * Change the file structure of the project
 * Automatically detect the repo git name
+* Allow the option for custom domain in CDK input parameters

 # Request flow